-This technical article covers the four fundamental protection principles:
+This technical article covers 4 fundamental protection principles:

 - Principle of overcurrent protection